JasonHaley/semantic-kernel-getting-started/samples/demos/BostonAzure-June2024/demo-script.md

 ```

-I did so manually typing in the differences, as I think it adds to the dramatic effect ??, but you could just copy/paste.
+I did so manually typing in the differences, as I think it adds to the dramatic effect, but you could just copy/paste.
 You’ll want to change the “AI:OpenAI:ApiKey” part to the name of the environment variable storing your OpenAI API key.
 I then typed into the client a simple question like “What color is the sky?” and watched the response stream in, noting that this was sending the question from the client to the server to OpenAI, and then in term streaming the result back from OpenAI to the server to the client.
 This mirrors a typical configuration in a real app, where you would have the actual interaction with OpenAI happening from the server so that your keys aren’t exposed on the client.

 I then started building on top of this, reading in a file containing a lot of code (the file this loads is in the project so that part should “just work”):